Questions and Answers

 A challenge is any doubt regarding the uniqueness of the Legal Entity Identifier (LEI) code or referential integrity between LEI records, the existence of duplicate entries, or the accuracy and completeness of the related legal entity reference data.

-All interested parties can raise a challenge against part or all of the LEI data record for any LEI.
+All interested parties can raise a challenge against the LEI data record for any LEI.
 You can suggest new data that you consider more correct than the current data, or (for example, if you do not know what the correct data is) you can provide a comment detailing why you think a data field must be updated.

 You may also challenge the LEI record itself in regard to the LEI code’s: